In partnership with

 Climate change could damage Scotland’s historic environment, and a lot of effort is being made to raise awareness of the risks so that action can be taken to protect valuable assets.
 The UK Climate Change Risk Assessment and SEPA’s National Flood Risk Assessment are two examples of comprehensive studies that have significantly raised awareness of the potential risks, impacts and adaptations.

-Each year we spend more than a billion pounds on our historic environment.
+Each year we spend around a billion pounds on our historic environment.
 Funding for the historic environment comes from a wide variety of sources in the private, public and voluntary sectors.

 Investment is also being used to support, develop and promote Scotland's traditional building skills and the use of traditional building materials.
 Historic Scotland has helped to develop new specialist vocational qualifications and launched the Traditional Building Health Check scheme in partnership with CITB-Construction Skills Scotland.
 This will introduce independent inspections to identify issues with traditional buildings, which will benefit the repair and maintenance market through using appropriately skilled and qualified contractors.